kydy11/godot_tutorial/README.md

 # Objects:
 select custom node (left). <br>
 Create a KinematicBody, StaticBody, or Area2D. <br>
+Rename it to what you want this object to be.(ex.
+Player or Block) <br>
 Add a sprite and a CollisionShape2D to that. <br>
 Add a texture to the sprite.  (load it from resources) <br>
 ![](https://github.com/kydy11/godotThing/blob/master/totorialImages/texture.png) <br>